There are a number of reasons an organization may want to have multiple domains associated with their Google Workspace account.

 Let’s say your business acquires another business.
 This is a variation of the rebranding scenario described above.
 You’ll likely want to connect the acquired company’s domain to your Google Workspace account.

-Inclusion of multiple top level domains
+Inclusion of additional multiple top-level domains

 abbottsolar.com